Hall algebra approach to Drinfeld's presentation of quantum loop algebras: Drinfeld's presentation of quantum loop algebras

-\begin{remark} One can see that the definition of the quantum loop algebra is obviously motivated by Drinfeld's new realization of quantum affine algebras, which asserts that when $\mfk{g}$ is a complex simple Lie algebra, $U_v(\mathcal{L}\mfk{g})$ is isomorphic to the Drinfeld-Jimbo quantized enveloping algebra $U_{v}(\widehat{\mfkg})$ (See \cite{Dr}, \cite{Be}). \end{remark}
+\begin{remark} If $\mathfrak{g}$ is a simple Lie algebra, the above definition of $U_{v}(\mathcal{L}\mfk{g})$ is the so-called Drinfeld's new realization of quantum affine algebras.
+Namely in this case, $U_v(\mathcal{L}\mfk{g})$ is isomorphic to the Drinfeld-Jimbo quantized enveloping algebra $U_{v}(\widehat{\mfkg})$ (See \cite{Dr}, \cite{Be} for details). \end{remark}